 }

-type: "string" because they store the referenced item's ID (UUID or nanoid string).What Gets Generated
+type: "string" because they store the referenced item's ID (UUID or nanoid string).When you define a reference field, the generator creates:

 "title": {